Training with us will lead to Qualified Teacher Status (QTS) as a secondary school teacher in one of the following subjects:

 School placements will:

-• ensure you gain quality experience in the classroom with support from expert colleagues to practise and refine your knowledge, skills and behaviours
+- ensure you gain quality experience in the classroom with support from expert colleagues to practise and refine your knowledge, skills and behaviours

-• give you granular action steps for improvement that will allow you to develop your teaching in a supportive way and without cognitive overload
+- give you granular action steps for improvement that will allow you to develop your teaching in a supportive way and without cognitive overload

-• provide you with weekly observations and mentor meetings to discuss your progress and agree action steps for improvement
+- provide you with weekly observations and mentor meetings to discuss your progress and agree action steps for improvement

-• involve you in school-based professional learning and CPD led by a dedicated Initial Teacher Training Coordinator
+- involve you in school-based professional learning and CPD led by a dedicated Initial Teacher Training Coordinator

-• give you opportunities to engage in the wider life of schools, including pastoral roles, department meetings, extra-curricular clubs, school trips and parents’ evenings.
+- give you opportunities to engage in the wider life of schools, including pastoral roles, department meetings, extra-curricular clubs, school trips and parents’ evenings.

-In addition we provide you with a week in a SEND school organised through our partner, Ash Field Academy.
+In addition we provide you with experience in a SEND school organised through our partner, Ash Field Academy.
 Professional learning sessions, led by expert colleagues from Ash Field Academy, will prepare you for working with SEND pupils prior to the visit.
 Following this there are opportunities for trainees to extend their visit to spend more time in the SEND context.

 We also provide you enhancement days in a primary school, to develop your knowledge and understanding of the high expectations secondary school teachers should have for Year 7 pupils – and a deeper knowledge of the primary context.